- This event has passed.

 Celebrate Chökhor Düchen: July 24, 2020

-Chokhor Düchen is one of the most important “great occasion(s)” (düchen) of the Tibetan Buddhist calendar as it marks Buddha Shakyamuni’s historic first turning of the Dharma wheel.
+Chokhor Düchen is one of the most important “great occasion(s)” (Chokhor- Dharma chakra, düchen-great occasion) of the Tibetan Buddhist calendar as it marks historic Buddha Shakyamuni’s first sermon (turning of the Dharma wheel.)
 The first turning is said to have taken place at Deer Park in Sarnath near Varanasi (located in northern India).
-This important day falls on the fourth day of the sixth lunar month in the Tibetan calendar, which is Friday, July 24th, 2020.
+This important day falls on the fourth day of the sixth lunar month in the Tibetan calendar, which is Friday, July 24th this year.

 Chökhor Düchen: A Wonderful Opportunity to Multiply Merit

-It is believed that positive merits produced on the anniversary of this sacred day are multiplied 100 million times over.
+It is believed that positive merits done on the anniversary of this sacred day are multiplied 100 thousend times over.
 As Buddhists we should all take advantage of this auspicious time to practice well!
-You can join together with your sangha family, support the temple and its activities through the first paramita of generosity, and showing compassion to all sentient beings, especially the most suffering ones.
+You can join together with your sangha family, support the good work of our Institute practicing compassion and generosity–the first of the six paramitas of the Bodhisattva’s practice for all sentient beings; especially the most suffering ones.
 We can then take whatever virtuous merits accumulated on this day and dedicate them towards Buddhahood for all sentient beings.

 Chökhor Düchen: Reflect on the Teacher and the Teachings

-Reading, reflecting and putting Buddha’s teachings into practice is a wonderful way to celebrate this “great occasion.”
+Reading, reflecting and putting the teachings into practice with deep gratitude is a wonderful way to celebrate this “great occasion.”
 Begin with paying homage to the Three Jewels; the Buddha, Dharma and Sangha.
 Deepen your understanding of the profundity of the Four Noble Truths as well as the Eightfold Noble Path.

 Four Noble Truths

-In the Four Noble Truths, Buddha talked about the importance of understanding suffering, the causes of suffering, the possibility of liberation from the suffering, the possibility of Nirvana and the path: the way to Nirvana, the method, the Dharma.
-Suffering comes about from causes and conditions that we have accumulated in the past due to our ignorance, attachment and aversion.
-Both attachment and aversion stem from ignorance.
-Ignorance blinds us from seeing the truth.
+In the Four Noble Truths, Buddha talked about the importance of understanding the suffering, the causes of suffering, the possibility of liberation from the suffering (Nirvana) and the path to achieve that: the practice of Dharma.
+Suffering comes about from causes and conditions that we have accumulated in the past due to our attachment and with that attachment we develop dissatisfaction and aversion and both attachment and aversion stem from ignorance as ignorance blinds us from seeing the truth.